Anti-Müllerian hormone: Natural remedies

 Studies into treatments to improve low ovarian reserve and low AMH levels have met with some success.
 Current best available evidence suggests that DHEA improves ovarian function, increases pregnancy chances and, by reducing aneuploidy, lowers miscarriage rates.
 The studies into DHEA for low AMH show that a dose of 75 mg for a period of 16 weeks should be taken.
 Improvement of oocyte/embryo quality with DHEA supplementation potentially suggests a new concept of ovarian aging, where ovarian environments, but not oocytes themselves, age.
 DHEA has positive outcomes for women with AMH levels over 0.8 ng/mL or 5.7 pmol/L DHEA has no apparent effect on oocytes or ovarian environments under this range.

+Studies have demonstrated a decline in CoQ levels with age.
 Studies on CoQ10 supplementation in an aged animal model delayed depletion of ovarian reserve, restored oocyte mitochondrial gene expression, and improved mitochondrial activity.
+Therefore, CoQ10 is used as a stimulator of the mitochondrial ATP formation in the electron transport chain when it's naturally deficient in ovarian aged patients.
 Authors note that to replicate the 12–16 weeks of using CoQ10 supplements on mice to achieve these results would be the equivalent to a decade in humans.

 Vitamin D is believed to play a role in AMH regulation.
 The AMH gene promoter contains a vitamin D response element that may cause vitamin D status to influence serum AMH levels.
-Women with levels of Vitamin D of 267.8 ± 66.4 nmol/L show a 4 times better success rate with IVF procedure than those with low levels of 104.3 ± 21 nmol/L. Vitamin D deficiency should be considered when serum AMH levels are obtained for diagnosis.
+Women with levels of vitamin D of 267.8 ± 66.4 nmol/L show a 4 times better success rate with IVF procedure than those with low levels of 104.3 ± 21 nmol/L. Vitamin D deficiency should be considered when serum AMH levels are obtained for diagnosis.